carmanzhang/PSA/README.md

 The evaluation framework consists of four modules: dataset preparing, training, scoring and evaluating, which form a complete workflow of evaluation.
 In the first stage, datasets are required by the framework, they can be either the new ones curated by experimenters or selected from existing ones.
-In the training stage, new models can be similarly implemented using our programming interface, or simply by choosing from the provided list of models.
+In the training stage, new models can be similarly implemented in the trainer folder, or simply by choosing from the provided list of models.
 This stage will train multiple models while saving the best models in the training phase.
 In the third stage, the saved models are reloaded for inferring on the test datasets.
-In the last stage, the performance evaluation is conducted based on the predictions of the previous stage. some commonly used ranking metrics have been implemented in this framework such as MAG and NDCG, and of course, other metrics also can be integrated via the interface.
+In the last stage, the performance evaluation is conducted based on the predictions of the previous stage. some commonly used ranking metrics have been implemented in this framework such as MAG and NDCG.
 After all these stages finished, the evaluation metrics of different models on different datasets in scenarios can obtain with the framework.

 ![evaluation-framework](evaluation-framework.png "evaluation framework")